Ethan-Nowa/Tic-Tac-Toe/README.md

 The game includes basic functionality for taking turns, declaring a winner, and tracking move history.\
 Click the moon/sun in the top left to switch to dark/light mode.\
 Use the history towards the bottom left of the screen to switch to an older move.\
 The current player is highlighted on the top scoreboard.
+Refreshing the page will reset the scores.

 # Download Instructions
 Download project, unzip, open the folder.\